Jaycob Megna: Amateur

+Following his lone season in Florida, Megna re-signed with the Golden Knights on a two-year contract on July 1, 2025.
+After starting the 2025–26 season in the AHL with the Henderson Silver Knights, Megna was named Henderson's fifth captain in franchise history on October 21.

 Personal life

 Megna comes from a family of athletes.
-His older brother Jayson is also a professional hockey center for the Anaheim Ducks, and his father Jay played collegiate and professional football.
+His older brother Jayson is, as of 2024, a professional hockey center for the AHL's Colorado Eagles, and his father Jay played collegiate and professional football.
 His mother, Jacqueline, was an All-American athlete in high school.